riegojerey/exoidduinoblocks/readme.md

 **Workflow:**

-1. Use ExoiDuino to create your program with blocks.
+1. Use ExoBlocks to create your program with blocks.
 2. Click "Upload" to generate the code and verify the connection.
 3. Copy the generated code from the code preview area (or the browser's developer console).
 4. Paste the code into the Arduino IDE or save it as an `.ino` file for use with the Arduino CLI.